benbalter/benbalter.github.com/_posts/2015-01-11-hacking-github.md

 * [**Word to Markdown**](https://github.com/benbalter/word-to-markdown) - A Ruby gem to liberate content from the jail that is Word documents.

-* [**Markdown to PDF**](https://github.com/benbalter/markdown-to-pdf) - On demand generation of enterprise-grade PDFs from GitHub-hosted markdown files.
+* [**Markdown to PDF**](https://github.com/benbalter/markdown-to-pdf) - On demand generation of enterprise-grade PDFs from GitHub-hosted Markdown files.

 * [**Markdown to Word**](https://github.com/benbalter/markdown_to_word) - Converts GitHub-flavored Markdown to a Word document.

-* [**Word Diff**](https://ben.balter.com/2015/02/06/word-diff/) - Empowers you to be a Markdown person in a Microsoft Word world by automatically converting any Word document committed to a GitHub repo to Markdown.
+* [**Word Diff**](https://ben.balter.com/2015/02/06/word-diff/) - Empowers you to be a Markdown person in a Microsoft Word world by automatically converting any Word document committed to a GitHub repository to Markdown.

 ### User-friendly interfaces